 And consider joining C2PA.
 Not because membership is a badge, but because the working groups are where the collaboration happens.
 VFX has specific needs - high-frame-count assets, multi-tool workflows, formats the spec doesn't support yet - and the best way to get those needs met is to show up and contribute.
 The C2PA community has built something genuinely good.
 The opportunity for VFX is to help make it work for our corner of the industry too.

-The question our client asked is going to become routine.
+Clients will start asking for this.
 The studios that can answer it with verifiable proof, not just a verbal assurance, are the ones that will be best positioned.
 And the studios that help shape how provenance works for VFX will be better positioned still.